conery/dexter/docs/tut_review.md

 #### Command Line Editing

-Dexter uses a popular library named Gnu Readline to control the editing of fields.
+Dexter uses a popular library named GNU Readline to control the editing of fields.
 You are probably already familiar with the keystrokes you can use, since most shells use this library (or an equivalent).

 * use &#8963;A or &#8963;E to move the cursor to the front or end of the line
-* use the arrow keys or type &#8963;B or &#8963;F to move backward or forward one character
+* use left-arrow and right-arrow keys or type &#8963;B or &#8963;F to move backward or forward one character
 * type ESC followed by B or F to move backward or forward one word at a time
 * type DEL to delete the character to the left, ESC DEL to delete the word to the left
 * &#8963;U deletes the entire line